murrty/WiitarThing/README.md

 1. Download and install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Download WiitarThing from [the "Releases" tab](https://github.com/TheNathannator/WiitarThing/releases), and extract it into a new folder.

+#### A Note About Older Versions

+If you're updating from v2.7.0 or earlier, you should uninstall the ScpDriver that it required, as it is no longer necessary.
+It is not required to be uninstalled however, if you have other programs that use it then you can leave it installed.

 ### Connect Your Wiimote

 1. Start up WiitarThing, then hit the Sync button in the top-left.